Adobe Experience Platform Segmentation Service provides a user interface for creating and managing audiences and segment definitions.

-Once segment definitions have been created, you can then evaluate them through on-demand or scheduled (continuous) evaluation.
-Evaluation means moving Real-time Customer Profile data through segment definitions in order to produce corresponding audiences.
+Once audiences have been created, you can then evaluate them through on-demand or scheduled (continuous) evaluation.
+Evaluation means moving Real-Time Customer Profile data through segment jobs in order to produce corresponding audiences.
 Once created, the audiences are saved and stored so that they can be exported using Experience Platform APIs.

-On-demand evaluation involves using the API to perform evaluation and build audiences as needed, whereas scheduled evaluation (also known as ‘scheduled segmentation’) allows you to create a recurring schedule to evaluate segment definitions at a specific time (at a maximum, once daily).
+On-demand evaluation involves using the API to perform evaluation and build audiences as needed, whereas scheduled evaluation (also known as ‘scheduled segmentation’) allows you to create a recurring schedule to evaluate audiences at a specific time (at a maximum, once daily).

-Enabling your segment definitions for scheduled evaluation can be done using the UI or the API.
-In the UI, return to the Browse tab within Segments and toggle on Add all segments to schedule.
-This will cause all segments to be evaluated based on the schedule set by your organization.
+Enabling your audiences for scheduled evaluation can be done using the UI or the API.
+In the UI, return to the Browse tab within Audiences and toggle on Schedule all audiences.
+This will cause all audiences to be evaluated based on the schedule set by your organization.

 Scheduled evaluation can be enabled for sandboxes with a maximum of five (5) merge policies for XDM Individual Profile.
 If your organization has more than five merge policies for XDM Individual Profile within a single sandbox environment, you will not be able to use scheduled evaluation.

 Streaming segmentation is the ability to do segmentation on Platform in near real-time, while focusing on data richness.
-With streaming segmentation, segment qualification now happens as data lands into Platform, alleviating the need to schedule and run segmentation jobs.
+With streaming segmentation, qualification for segmentation now happens as data lands into Platform, alleviating the need to schedule and run segmentation jobs.